grantcolley/blazor-notes/README.md

 ##### Interactive Server-side Rendering (Interactive SSR)
 Interactive server-side rendering (interactive SSR) renders the component interactively from the server using Blazor Server.
 User interactions are handled over a real-time connection with the browser.
 The circuit connection is established when the Server component is rendered.

+Interactive SSR components become interactive after the SignalR circuit is established.

 ```C#
 @rendermode InteractiveServer
 ```

 ##### Client-side Rendering (CSR)
 Client-side rendering (CSR) renders the component interactively on the client using Blazor WebAssembly.
 The .NET runtime and app bundle are downloaded and cached when the WebAssembly component is initially rendered.

+CSR components become interactive after the Blazor app bundle is downloaded and the .NET runtime is active on the client.

 Components using CSR must be built from a separate client project that sets up the Blazor WebAssembly host.
 ```C#
 @rendermode InteractiveWebAssembly
 ```